ci-compass/cicf/week05-containers-and-debugging/README.md

 docker logs {id}
 ```

-Okay, lets set it up.
-In the webbrowser visit `http://localhost:9001`
+Okay, let's set it up.
+In the web browser, visit `http://localhost:9001`
-Sign in with our user and password `cicf` and `cicf1234` Create a new
+Sign in with our username and password `cicf` and `cicf1234` Create a new
 bucket named "cicf-data".

 Create a new access key named "test-account".
 Download the secret